Dnawrkshp/NetCheatPS3/README.md

 ## Compile

+	1. Install Visual Studio 2019 with .NET Desktop Development package
-	Written in Visual Studio 2019 (C#)
+	2. Open Solution in Visual Studio
+	3. Build

+## Plugins

+	Plugins allow third-party developers to add new features to NetCheat.
+They are accessible from the Plugins tab.

+Checkout [NCMemBrowser](./NCMemBrowser/Plugin.cs) for an example.

-## Run
+## APIs

-	If you want to use the Target Manager API, just install the ProDG TM v420.1.14.7 If you want to use the Control Console API, place it in the same directory (comes with NC) In the options form check what API you'd like to use once setup
+	Apis are plugins that extend what platforms you can use with NetCheat.
+APIs can be selected in the APIs tab.
+NetCheat currently ships with an API for PS3 and PC.
+Other third-party APIs may exist somewhere on the internet.

+Checkout [PCAPI](./PCAPI-NCAPI/API.cs) for an example.

 ## Tips

-	Double click on a plugin to open/close it
+	- Double click on a plugin to open/close it
-	Double click a code to toggle constant write
+	- Double click a code to toggle constant write
-	Ctrl-C on result(s) will copy them into the clipboard in code format Search results do not automatically refresh
+	- Ctrl-C on result(s) will copy them into the clipboard in code format
+	- Search results do not automatically refresh
-	When you test a subroutine and you want to update it after already writing it, click Reset Written.
+	- When you test a subroutine and you want to update it after already writing it, click Reset Written.
 Then you can replace the code and write again without a possible freeze

 If you want to make a plugin I suggest watching my tutorial on how: